English

 Year 7 begin their journey in English by focusing on the idea of ‘The Story’.
 The tales from our ancestors are not resigned solely to history books but shape the way we see ourselves today.
 One only needs to look at the recent disputes over prominent historical statues to know that the stories about those subjects or individuals have as much resonance and impact as the day when they were first erected.

 Year 8 will see pupils broaden their understanding of the different types of literature in a year we have entitled ‘The Form’.
-Exploring how ideas and themes are conveyed in modern drama text, poetry, transactional writing and even film/media, allows our pupils to apply levels of analysis and creative writing.
+Exploring how ideas and themes are conveyed in media/film, poetry and rhetoric allow our pupils to apply levels of analysis and creative writing.

-In the final year at key stage 3, our focus consolidates the study of the previous two years with an emphasis on how ‘The Conflict’ appears with the stories we study.
-We explore different forms of literature (poetry, plays and novels), linking these together with how each handles and presents both external and conflict of their subject matter.
+In the final year at key stage 3, our focus consolidates the study of the previous two years with an emphasis on how ‘relationships and conflict’ appears with the stories we study.
+We explore different forms of literature (poetry, plays and novel extracts), linking these together with how each handles and presents relationships and conflicts.

 We hope to capture these stories in our English lessons at St Peter’s and have designed our curriculum to reflect the history as well as the breadth of this incredible subject.
 We intend to provide pupils with an understanding of how writers craft their structure and language to engage an audience whilst applying relevant historical, social and political context.